Cristina-Sa20/Avocado-EV3/schemes/README.md

 The images clearly illustrate how each component is connected to the others via cables and ports.

-#Ports Connection
+# Connection Diagram & Port Mapping

 <img width="700" height="600" alt="Agregar un subtítulo" src="https://github.com/user-attachments/assets/8c0bfcf3-47a0-4274-86dc-b8c1934006e6" />

-## Connection Diagram & Port Mapping

 This diagram provides a clear visual guide showing how each motor and sensor is connected to the main controller hub ports.